mbcse/SIH2020/AI/README.md

 # Pre-requisite libraries
 -------> Setting up for Textract Service
 1) Installing the AWS CLI
-	i) Download the AWS CLI MSI installer for Windows (64-bit) present in the Installers folder. \n ii) Run the downloaded MSI installer and follow the on-screen instructions.
-By default, the AWS CLI installs to C:\Program Files\Amazon\AWSCLIV2 \n iii) To confirm the installation, open the Start menu, search for cmd to open a command prompt window, and at the command prompt use the aws --version command. \n
+	i) Download the AWS CLI MSI installer for Windows (64-bit) present in the Installers folder. /n ii) Run the downloaded MSI installer and follow the on-screen instructions.
+By default, the AWS CLI installs to C:\Program Files\Amazon\AWSCLIV2 /n iii) To confirm the installation, open the Start menu, search for cmd to open a command prompt window, and at the command prompt use the aws --version command. /n

 2) Configuring the AWS CLI
 	i) In the command line type- $aws configure \n